Mio-sha512/OpenStick-Kernel-Compiler/README.md

 ## Using in OpenStick-Builder

-easy intergration comming soon, pinky finger promise
+easy intergration coming soon, pinky finger promise